 Create Custom Alerts

 Sooner or later, you site will get hit.
-Here are a few scenarios that I’ve personally been through:
+Here are a few scenarios that we’ve personally been through:

 - A site redesign was launched and Google Analytics was missing when it was pushed to production.